godmode99/test_gptapi_trade/README.md

 selected file path is reported in the logs and the script exits with an error if no CSV files are available.

+The parser `scripts/parse_gpt_response.py` reads a raw GPT reply and writes the structured result to a JSON file.
+Use `--csv-log` to set the path for logging every response (default `logs/responses.csv`) and `--json-dir` to choose the directory for generated JSON signals (default `signals`).
+Each run appends a row to the CSV log with the key values from the signal and saves the parsed data in a uniquely named file like `250616_153045.json` inside the configured directory.

 ## Running the complete workflow

 Once the individual scripts are configured you can execute the whole process in